-Although big men struggle to get their due respect in the hobby, Karl-Anthony Towns is quietly building his profile for collectors.
-One of the standouts from the 2015-16 NBA Draft class, Karl-Anthony Towns rookie cards are gaining traction and he closed out his first season as the unanimous Rookie of the Year.
+Although big men struggle to get their due respect in the hobby, Karl-Anthony Towns is continuing to boost his profile with collectors.
+One of the standouts from the 2015-16 NBA Draft class, Karl-Anthony Towns rookie cards have been gaining traction since he was the named the unanimous Rookie of the Year in his first season.

 Collectors can find official Karl-Anthony Towns rookie cards in 2015-16 basketball products.
 It is important to note that Towns is one of several Panini exclusives from the 2015 class.
-This means that Panini is the only place to find his cards for now.
 He also had some early Panini promo cards from the 2015 NSCC and Black Friday packs.

 Karl-Anthony Towns Rookie Card Guide

-Click on the images or listings to shop for cards on eBay.
+Click on the listings to shop for cards on eBay.
 Linked sets in the descriptions go directly to product profiles.

-The relic-heavy 2015-16 Absolute Memorabilia sticks with a basic rookie option for Towns that is heavy on foil.
+The relic-heavy 2015-16 Absolute Memorabilia sticks with a basic rookie for Towns that is mostly foil.
 Limited to 999 copies, there are also Spectrum Gold (#/10) and Black (1/1) parallels.
 The popular Tools of the Trade insert gives collectors signed KAT cards to chase.

 They don't get more simple than this.
 2015-16 Complete is a low-end product with no frills and that is what this rookie card for Towns delivers.

 2015-16 Panini Court Kings Karl-Anthony Towns RC #101, #134, #167 (#/299), #200 (#/175), #233 (#/75), #266 (#/10)